 The Shape of Bullying

-According to Koh Ai Jin, a counsellor and psychotherapist in private practice, bullying can be defined as acts that physically or emotionally hurt a more vulnerable person and which are carried out by someone perceived as more powerful or aggressive.
+According to Koh Ai Jin, a registered counsellor and psychotherapist in private practice, bullying can be defined as acts that physically or emotionally hurt a more vulnerable person, and which are carried out by someone perceived as more powerful or aggressive.

-Such acts are not always performed intentionally, she stresses, especially when the perpetrators are themselves young children.
+Such acts are not always performed intentionally, she stresses, especially when the perpetrators are young children themselves.
 “Children who have not learned to manage their aggressive impulses will simply act them out,” she explains.

-Bullying can come in different ways—physically or verbally, as an isolated act or pattern of behaviour.
-Physical bullying can come in the form of hitting, punching, shoving, or making the victim do humiliating things; while verbal bullying can take the form of hurtful speech, both offline and online.
+Bullying can manifest in different ways—whether it’s physical or verbal, or whether it’s an isolated act or behavioural pattern.
+Physical bullying could come in the form of being hit, punched, or shoved; while verbal bullying could take the form of hurtful speech, unfair statements, or vulgar language—whether offline or online.

 “Children who have not learned to manage their aggressive impulses will simply act them out.”

-Ai Jin, a mother to three teenagers, points out that Scripture highlights the way words can tear others down: “The tongue has the power of life and death” (Proverbs 18:21).
-Words of criticism, such as “you’re stupid” or “you look ugly in that”, can also count as hurtful speech.
-Other examples include unfair statements or vulgar language.
+Ai Jin, a mother to three teenagers, points out that Scripture highlights the way words can tear others down, such as Proverbs 18:21, which states that “the tongue has the power of life and death”.

 Bullying happens when someone stronger hurts someone weaker.

-We can, however, look at the impact on the victim.
-This will help us determine whether bullying has taken place, such as if a child shows signs of anxiety and social withdrawal.
+We can, however, look at the impact on the victim when determining whether bullying has taken place, such as if he shows signs of anxiety and social withdrawal.

-For example, if a child’s self-esteem has been wounded by someone’s cutting remark, that can count as bullying.
-If, on the other hand, he can brush it off and isn’t affected by it, it may not necessarily be counted as bullying.
+For example, if a child’s self-esteem has been wounded by someone’s cutting remark, that counts as bullying.
+If, on the other hand, he can brush it off and isn’t affected by it, it may not necessarily be counted as such.
 In other words, bullying happens when someone stronger hurts someone weaker.

 Who Might Be a Target?